Joe-Collins-1986/muscle-map/README.md

 ## Bugs
   * Navigation bar had too much content to display neatly.
       - Resolved by utilising a youtube tutorial on how to create and add JavaScript to create a hamburger menu for small screens.
   * Wanted the hero image on the home page not to be pushed down by the hamburger menu.
       - Resolved by setting the hero image and hero text to absolute values and moving the hero image back on the z-axis.
   * On publication to Git Pages the internal links did not work.
       - Resolved by setting them to relative paths and also removing the / from the front of the path.
   * After fixing the position of the footer I found that the content would disappear underneath it.
       - Resolved issue by producing a spacing div at the bottom of each page equal to the size of the footer ensuring the page moved down and essential content remained visable.
   * Had issue with re-using IDs.
       - Converted IDs to classes to be able to re-utilise accross pages for efficiency.
   * Images downloaded from Unsplash were very large and caused issues with the performance of the page when I used Lighthouse to evaluate them.
       - Reduced image sizes on each page to improve performance.

 ## Key Learn
-On following projects I will look to be more efficient in my use of CSS.
+* On following projects I will look to be more efficient in my use of CSS.
 In this project I styled each element as I needed them which caused a lot of duplication and redundant code.
 By defining the key classes and body formats I need across the entire project up front I will be able to optimise my code.
+* In this project I developed media queries as and when i required them.
+As a result, I built them directly into the body of the CSS code alongside the elements they impacted.
+My Mentor advised that it would be best practice to consolidate these at the end of the CSS page and therefore reduce line requirements by placing all media queries within a singular max-width media query appropriate to them.
+However due to the way I built and structured this project it would make the code difficult to read and locate so I have opted to leave this project as is for the sake of clarity but apply a more structured approach to my next project.

 # Deployment
 ## GitHub Pages